ember-learn/cli-guides/guides/basic-use/assets-and-dependencies.md

 - The `styles` directory, for stylesheets like CSS, SASS, or LESS plus folders like `vendor` and `public` that can hold many other files of the developer's choice

-Some older apps may use a package manager and registry called Bower, which has a `bower_components` directory.
-Bower itself is deprecated and should not be used.

 <!--
 If addons are installed accidentally with `npm install` or `yarn install`, the blueprints can be run with .... what?